stelabrego/trader-joes-simulator/README.md

-# Trader Joe's: The End is Nigh
+# Trader Joe's: The Video Game
-It's your first day at Trader Joe's.
-You want to make friends, but you seem to keep saying or doing the wrong thing!
+It's your first day at Trader Joe's, you know what they say about first impressions.
+You hope your coworkers like you, but all love must be earned in the cutthroat world of selling food to yuppies.

-Everyone wants to work for the best grocery chain in the western world, but *do you have what it takes?!?*
+You want to ring that register bell, but *do you have what it takes?!?*

 ## How to Play
-### Mac/Linux:
-Download the latest version of [Python](https://www.python.org/downloads/).
-The easiest way would be to use a package manager like Homebrew for Mac, or apt for Linux.
-Open up the terminal, clone this repo, `cd` into `trader-joes/`, and run `python3 trader-joes.py`.
-Resize the window so it's big.

-### Windows (untested):
+### Mac:
-Download the latest version of [Python](https://www.python.org/downloads/).
-Download this repo as zip, unzip it, and open trader-joes.py with Python3.
-Resize the window so it's big.
-If this doesn't work, there may not be a way to play it.

-*All people and scenarios in this game are purely fictional :)*
+Copy and paste this command into your terminal and press enter!
+`git clone https://github.com/stelabrego/trader-joes-simulator && python3 trader_joes-simulator/start.py`